Sally Hawkins

-Sally Cecilia Hawkins (born 1976) is an English actress of stage and screen.
-She began her career on stage and then moved into film, for which she has received several accolades including a Golden Globe Award, in addition to nominations for two Academy Awards and two British Academy Film Awards.
+Sally Cecilia Hawkins (born 27 April 1976) is an English actress of stage and screen.
+She began her career on stage and then moved into film, for which she has received several accolades.

-After graduating from the Royal Academy of Dramatic Art, she started her career as a stage actress in productions such as Romeo and Juliet (playing Juliet), Much Ado About Nothing, and A Midsummer Night's Dream.
-Her first major role was in Mike Leigh's All or Nothing in 2002.
+After graduating from the Royal Academy of Dramatic Art, she started her career as a stage actress in Shakespeare productions Romeo and Juliet (playing Juliet), Much Ado About Nothing, and A Midsummer Night's Dream.
+Her first major role was in Mike Leigh's All or Nothing (2002).
 She continued working with Leigh, appearing in a supporting role in Vera Drake (2004) and taking the lead in Happy-Go-Lucky (2008), for which she won several awards, including the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy and the Silver Bear for Best Actress.

 Hawkins appeared in two Woody Allen films, Cassandra's Dream (2007) and Blue Jasmine (2013); for the latter, she received a nomination for the Academy Award for Best Supporting Actress.
-She went on to play lead roles in Made in Dagenham (2010), Paddington (2014), Maudie (2016), and Paddington 2 (2017), and appeared in Godzilla (2014), Godzilla: King of the Monsters (2019) and Wonka (2023).
-For starring as Elisa Esposito, a mute cleaning woman in the fantasy film The Shape of Water (2017), she earned critical acclaim and was nominated for the Academy Award for Best Actress.
+She went on to play lead roles in Made in Dagenham (2010), Paddington (2014), Maudie (2016), Paddington 2 (2017), and Bring Her Back (2025), and also appeared in Submarine (2010), Godzilla (2014), Spencer (2021), and Wonka (2023).
+For starring as Elisa Esposito, a mute cleaning woman in the period romantic dark fantasy film The Shape of Water (2017), she earned critical acclaim and was nominated for the Academy Award for Best Actress.

-She has also appeared in stage productions with the Royal Court Theatre in London, and in 2010 made her Broadway debut in Mrs. Warren's Profession.
-In 2012 she starred in Constellations at the Royal Court Theatre, which later moved to the Duke of York's Theatre in the West End.
+In 2010, she made her Broadway debut in Mrs. Warren's Profession and in 2012 she starred in Constellations at the Royal Court Theatre, which later moved to the Duke of York's Theatre in the West End.
 On television, she appeared in the BBC adaptations of Tipping the Velvet (2002) as Zena Blake, and Fingersmith (2005) as Sue Trinder.
 She also appeared as Anne Elliot in Persuasion (2007), ITV's adaptation of Jane Austen's novel.
-In 2025, Hawkins appeared in Bring Her Back, an Australian supernatural horror film directed by Danny and Michael Philippou.

-Early life and education
+Early life

-Sally Cecilia Hawkins was born in Dulwich, London, in 1976, the daughter of Jacqui Hawkins and Colin Hawkins, both authors and illustrators of children's books.
+Sally Cecilia Hawkins was born in Lewisham, London, on 27 April 1976, the daughter of Jacqui Hawkins and Colin Hawkins, both authors and illustrators of children's books.
 Her parents both have Irish ancestry.
 She has a brother, Finbar, a television and film producer with Aardman Animations, who also writes children's books.

 Hawkins grew up in Blackheath in a National Trust-protected gingerbread house designed by Patrick Gwynne.
 She developed an interest in acting at the age of three when she went to a circus show.
 She intended to go into comedy but ended up doing theatre plays.
+She attended James Allen's Girls' School in Dulwich, South London.

-She attended James Allen's Girls' School in Dulwich, and attended the Royal Academy of Dramatic Art, graduating in 1998 with an Acting (RADA Diploma).
+Hawkins attended the Royal Academy of Dramatic Art (RADA).
+In 1998, while still a student, she was cast as an extra in Star Wars: Episode I – The Phantom Menace (1999).
+She graduated from RADA in 1998 with an Acting (RADA Diploma).